We write about what is important locally and state-wide.

 That to us means:

 We believe in housing for all.
 Chapel Hill and Carrboro are at risk of becoming a place where only the wealthy can afford to buy a home.
 We need housing in a variety of sizes and price points for people at every stage of their lives.
+We believe a variety of changes are needed – from zoning improvements to ensuring that long-time residents can stay in their homes.

 We believe in connected communities.
 We believe everyone should be able to safely get to schools and shops and food in 15 minutes from their home, without a car.
 Cars will not go away – people need them – but we believe in a future Chapel Hill and Carrboro where those who want to would be able to safely take 1-3 mile trips without cars on a regular basis.
 Buses, greenways, bike lanes, and sidewalks are vital for our health, for the climate and our environment, for our kids to safely get to school, and to create the kind of community we want to live in.